 The Perinatal Mental Health Education & Screening Project: A Collaborative Approach to Improving Maternal Mental Health

 Tuesday, Dec.
 5, at 1 p.m.
 ET

 Screening for anxiety, depression, and other mental health disorders before, during, and after pregnancy is essential to the overall health and wellbeing of the birthing person and by extension their child and family.
 This webinar will feature speakers from the Maternal Mental Health Leadership Alliance (MMHLA), which is a leading organization in the advocacy of maternal mental health and is dedicated to promoting the mental health of mothers and childbearing people across the country.
 MMHLA, in partnership with the March of Dimes, established the Perinatal Mental Health Education and Screening Project.
 This is a multi-year, multi-disciplinary collaborative effort to ensure all patients across the perinatal spectrum are educated and screened for maternal mental health disorders.
 The speakers will discuss the screening project phases, what they have learned, and the next steps in achieving better equity and care for patients.

 Postpartum Support International (PSI) is one of the foremost organizations working to bring awareness and help to those mothers in need through resources, hotlines, and much more.
 PSI in coordination with HRSA launched a National Maternal Mental Health Hotline last year, which provides 24/7 free and confidential support throughout the entire perinatal period.
 This webinar will amplify the work PSI is doing, bring awareness about the different hotlines, and discuss how to help after women call a hotline.
 Access the recording.

 AAMC Mental and Behavioral Health Training Awards

-The AAMC is proud to launch the inaugural AAMC Mental and Behavioral Health (MH/BH) Training Awards.
+The AAMC is proud to announce the recipients of its Mental and Behavioral Health Training Awards.

 Questions?
 Please contact email@example.com.